liyonxin/L-EasyARG/README.md

 If you use L-EasyARG in your research, please cite:

-> [Your Name], et al. "L-EasyARG: A comprehensive tool for analyzing antibiotic resistance genes from metagenomic data."
-[Journal Name], [Year].
+> Li Y, et al. "L-EasyARG: A comprehensive tool for analyzing antibiotic resistance genes from metagenomic data."

 ## 📜 License